 A Yuletide Legend

-Autry's lasting impact on Western style and country music can still be heard every December.
-To children of all ages, Autry's the singer of "Rudolph the Red-Nosed Reindeer."
+Autry's lasting impact on western style and country music can still be heard every December.
+To children of all ages, Autry is the singer of "Rudolph the Red-Nosed Reindeer."
 The song, based on a character created in 1939 by Robert L. May, further popularized a tale that's now a permanent part of Christmas lore.
 While that 1949 single alone would make Autry a yuletide legend, it's not his only contribution to the American holiday songbook.
 He wrote another song that seems like it shouldn't be less than 100-years-old, "Here Comes Santa Claus."
 The cowboy movie icon also helped popularize Frosty the Snowman and a character associated with a different holiday on the calendar, Peter Cottontail.

 A Live-Action Super-Hero

-At a time when Western stars outshone super-heroes at the box-office and even had their own comic books, Autry captured the imagination of kids from coast-to-coast.
+At a time when western stars outshone super-heroes at the box-office and even had their own comic books, Autry captured the imagination of kids from coast-to-coast.
 His big-screen and small-screen work in the 1930s and beyond further promoted his music, as well.
 Unlike predecessor Jimmie Rodgers or successor Hank Williams, Autry could lend his face to a song like "Mexicali Rose," the title track from a 1939 South of the Border adventure.

 Despite taking a break to serve in the military during World War II, Autry starred in a whopping 93 films between 1934 and 1953--including his Mascot/Republic Pictures debut In Old Santa Fe and the bizarre sci-fi serial The Phantom Empire.
 Many of his movies paired Autry with a fellow country singer from his radio days, Smiley Burnette.